vyredo/sctlb/README.md

 - The task are quite big especially since I have to create several component from scratch and create unittest for each file.
 - I decide to keep design simple to save time.
 - Focused on key features for ya!
 Let me know what you think. 😊
+  - [x] Use Zustand for the state management (Zustand will throw warning if we update state that is not mounted)
+  - [x] Integrate to a test payment gateway (Stripe payment)

 ## Tech Stack